-LOS ANGELES, CA / ACCESSWIRE / April 14, 2017 / Lundin Law PC, a shareholder rights firm, announces the filing of a class action lawsuit against Caterpillar Inc. ("Caterpillar" or the "Company") (CAT) concerning possible violations of federal securities laws between February 19, 2013 and March 1, 2017, inclusive (the "Class Period").
-Investors, who purchased or otherwise acquired shares during the Class Period, should contact the firm prior to the May 2, 2017 lead plaintiff motion deadline.
+LOS ANGELES, CA / ACCESSWIRE / September 20, 2017 / Lundin Law PC, a shareholder rights firm, announces a class action lawsuit against Depomed, Inc. ("Depomed" or the "Company") (DEPO) for possible violations of federal securities laws from February 26, 2015 through August 7, 2017, inclusive (the "Class Period").
+Investors who purchased or otherwise acquired Depomed shares during the Class Period should contact the firm prior to the October 17, 2017 lead plaintiff motion deadline.

-Lundin Law PC was founded by Brian Lundin, a securities litigator based in Los Angeles dedicated to upholding shareholders' rights.
+Lundin Law PC was established by Brian Lundin, Esq., a securities litigator based in Los Angeles dedicated to upholding shareholders' rights.

 SOURCE: Lundin Law PC